pragmatic-objects/site/_chapters/006_design_core_principles.md

 I did almost none changes in already written code.

 Third, the code readability increases drastically.
 Not only I [don't use class names which ends on -ER](https://www.yegor256.com/2015/03/09/objects-end-with-er.html), I never feel a need to do so.
-Because each and every class is bound either to application's purpose, or intention, forulated in human language.
+Because each and every class is bound either to application's purpose, or intention, formulated in human language.
 From the first glance on the class name it is clear what the class is supposed to do.

 Forth, it is self-protecting.
 Once I realise that I am about to make changes in some component that was supposed to stay abstract, it's a clear indicator for me that I